sathishscripts/agl-compositor/doc/README.md

 #### Default events and states

-By default the when creating the policy framework it will add the 'show', and 'hide' events and the 'start', 'stop' and 'reverse' states.
-An special type, assigned by default is 'invalid'.
+By default, when creating the policy framework it will add the 'show', and 'hide' events and the 'start', 'stop' and 'reverse' states.
+A special type, assigned by default is 'invalid'.

 #### State changes